faluhong/hispaniola_land_cover_mapping/README.md

-# Land cover workflow in the Island of Hispaniola
+# Workflow of land cover mapping on the Island of Hispaniola